exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 1. Creates a signature for a new anchoring transaction.
-The utility takes the actual anchoring transaction proposal by the node private API, signs this proposal by the corresponding Bitcoin key and sends this signature back to the validator node.
-Validator node creates a new vote transaction from this signature and broadcasts it to the other nodes.
+The utility takes the actual anchoring transaction proposal by the node private API, signs this proposal by the corresponding Bitcoin key and sends this signature back to the anchoring node.
+Anchoring node creates a new vote transaction from this signature and broadcasts it to the other nodes.

 2. Synchronizes the list of Exonum anchoring transactions with those committed